karnaker/react_vite_docker_fargate/README.md

 ## Directory Structure

-This section outlines the directory and file structure of the React Vite Docker Project.
+This section outlines the directory and file structure of the React Vite Docker Fargate Project.
 Understanding this structure is helpful for navigating and modifying the project effectively.

 ```plaintext
 do_react_vite/